🕑 Reading time: 1 minute

 The design of irrigation canal system requires the knowledge of some of the important terminologies and definitions associated with the command area of irrigation, the irrigation intensity and the intensity of cropping.

-Each of the terms are explained one by one briefly in this article.
+Each term is explained one by one briefly in this article.

 Gross Command Area (G.C.A)